 It isn't obvious until it becomes obvious, then it seems to us like it always was.

-We may think we learned it because someone repeated the phrase “righty tighty,” but we actually learned it because we turned it the wrong way a bunch (trial and error), we learned right and left from clocks via repetitive reinforcement as a kid, and we make that connection because it's enough like the motion of a clock.
+We may think we learned it because someone repeated the phrase “righty tighty.”
+However, we actually learned it because we turned it the wrong way a bunch (trial and error).
+We also learned right and left from clocks via repetitive reinforcement as a kid; we make that connection because it's similar enough to the motion of a clock.

 Memory doesn't work how we imagine (imagining is how it works)